Prigg v. Pennsylvania: Background

 As a consequence, they argued, the 1788 Pennsylvania law, in all its provisions applicable to this case, should be voided.
-The question was whether Pennsylvania law violated the constitutional guarantee of fugitive slave return and the 1793 Act of Congress, passed to implement it.
+The question was whether Pennsylvania law violated the Fugitive Slave Clause and the 1793 Fugitive Slave Act.

 Decision

 Writing for the Court, Justice Joseph Story reversed the conviction and held the Pennsylvania law was unconstitutional, as it denied both the right of slaveholders to recover their slaves under Article IV and the Federal Fugitive Slave Law of 1793, which trumped the state law per the Supremacy Clause.
 Six justices wrote separate opinions.

 Although Story ruled the Pennsylvania laws were unconstitutional, his opinion left the door open for the state to forbid state officials to cooperate in the return of fugitive slaves:

 As to the authority so conferred upon state magistrates [to deal with runaway slaves], while a difference of opinion has existed, and may exist still on the point, in different states, whether state magistrates are bound to act under it; none is entertained by this Court that state magistrates may, if they choose, exercise that authority, unless prohibited by state legislation.

-However, state laws could not interfere with a slave-owner's right to go to another state and recapture a fugitive slave by private action, as long as no breach of the peace was committed.
+However, state laws could not interfere with a slave-owner's right to go to another state and seize fugitive slaves by private action, as long as no breach of the peace was committed.

 Five of the seven Supreme Court justices (including Story) referred to the commonly held view at the time that the Southern states in the Constitutional Convention of 1787 would not have agreed to the U.S. Constitution if the Fugitive Slave Clause had not been included.
 Since then historians such as Don E. Fehrenbacher have argued that there is little historical evidence for this.